 I’ve tried many different desensitizing sprays, gels, and creams over the years, and have had good results with many of them.
-In this article, I’ll be sharing my thoughts on six you might like to consider trying.
+In this article, I’ll be sharing my thoughts on the six best ones I’ve used.

 1. Promescent